Jeopardy! audition process: Internet screenings

-Periodically a series of screenings for potential contestants are conducted on the Internet through the official Jeopardy! web site.
+Periodically a series of screenings for potential contestants are conducted on the Internet through the official Jeopardy! website.

-During the online testing, a 50-question qualifying exam is administered to pre-registered applicants, who have 15 seconds to answer each question. and whatever has been typed into the answer bar at the end of 15 seconds is entered as the answer.
+During the online testing, a 50-question qualifying exam is administered to pre-registered applicants, who have 15 seconds to answer each question, and whatever has been typed into the answer bar at the end of 15 seconds is entered as the answer.
 Unlike on the show, test takers are instructed not to respond in the form of a question.
 Test takers do not receive their score.

 A random selection of passers (generally understood to be those who get 35 or more questions correct) of this exam are later invited to participate in regional in-person auditions.

 In-person audition process (regular play games)

 Tryouts for regular play games are administered to groups of people at scheduled dates and times.

 The first phase of the group audition process is divided into three parts.